 - I haven’t stayed at the Mandarin Oriental Paris, but that seems like a pretty rough loss

-- Airelles is probably my favorite hotel group in the world, and both Airelles Val d’Isère and Airelles Château de Versailles don’t yet have Palace distinction, as they opened since the last round of awards, but seem like they should qualify
+Perhaps what’s even more surprising is what hotels didn’t make the list.
+Airelles is probably my favorite hotel group in the world, and both Airelles Val d’Isère and Airelles Château de Versailles don’t yet have Palace distinction, as they opened since the previous round of awards, in 2019.
+These are both spectacular hotels, so how exactly did they not qualify for this distinction?

 Bottom line

-What are you expecting from these Palace hotel updates?
+What do you make of these Palace hotel updates?

 New list went out last Tuesday